top of page

 Unpublished drafts available upon request

 My research draws on resources from philosophy, the Black radical tradition, and the social sciences to develop a philosophical reconstruction of the concept of racism according to an influential strain of anti-racist theory and practice.
 I identify two key features in this tradition: racism is understood primarily as a system of race-based oppression, and the term “racism” is used primarily as an explanatory concept.
 I develop this basic idea in three interrelated projects.
 In the first project, I develop an original theory of racism as a systemic and explanatory concept.
 I also defend my view from key objections.
 The second project builds on my theory of racism to address broader debates in social philosophy.
 The third project explores the ethical implications of my theory of racism.
 In a fourth project, I expand the scope of my analysis of racism to Latin America and the Latinx diaspora.
-I am particularly interested in clarifying and assessing criticisms of latinidad and mestizaje as racist and colonial political projects.
+I am particularly interested in clarifying and assessing criticisms of latinidad and mestizaje as racist and colonial projects.

 Is Conceptual Inflation a Problem for a Theory of Institutional Racism?

-Forthcoming in Ethics
+Published in Ethics

 I address the objection that the concept of racism has become overly inflated.
 The charge of conceptual inflation is often leveled against conceptions of racism that go beyond the traditional understanding of racism as race-based ill-will or disregard.
 Theories of institutional racism are a common target of conceptual inflation critics, especially when they ascribe racism to institutions partly in virtue of their impact.
 Conceptual inflation critics argue that theories of institutional racism engage in untoward conceptual inflation insofar as they undermine our moral understanding of racial phenomena, hinder our ability to explain the causes of racial inequality, and even undercut struggles for racial justice.
 I develop an original account of institutional racism that is immune to all three versions of the conceptual inflation challenge.